Casio AE-1000W: Operation

-The watch has a 248 segment Liquid Crystal (LC) digital display with a world map display on the top left corner and an LC analog display on the top right corner.
+The watch has a digital 248 segment Liquid Crystal Display (LCD) with a world map display on the top left corner and an LC analog display on the top right corner.
 The analog display is itself made of 48 segments to display the movements of an analog clock.
 The feature is added to display the current home city time regardless of the mode selected in the watch.
 The bottom portion of the watch displays the digital time in hours and minutes along with seconds and a small section located at the very bottom of the time segment shows the day and date.
-The day section is also used to denote the various screens selected by the user.
+The day section is also used to denote the various mode screens selected by the user.
 Another small portion of the display located above the world map on the top left corner is used to denote the activation of mute (a function to mute the beep sound made by the press of a button), alarm and hourly chime (denoted by SIG) functions.

 The face of the watch reads World Time and the top and Illuminator on the bottom of the outer case.
 The primary functions of the buttons are also mentioned.
 The secondary functions along with the logo of the company, water resistance range, 5 Alarms, and a 10-year battery emblem is present on the inner casing of the watch located under the plastic lens.

-The watch is operated by four ergonomic buttons (also made from textured plastic) and each button has the following action:
+The watch is operated by four buttons (also made from textured plastic) and each button performs the following actions: